kasaz/coding-challenge/README.md

   <img src="https://user-images.githubusercontent.com/636075/70719197-d08fc300-1cf1-11ea-9b7c-c767f8d30abd.png" width="360">
   <img src="https://user-images.githubusercontent.com/636075/70722069-ea7fd480-1cf6-11ea-85d4-05d096da5e7f.png" width="360">

-* Feel free to style it as you wish, no need to make it look like the example above.
+* Feel free to style it as you wish, try not to make it look like the example above.
 * An apartment should have:
   - title
   - price